 OC’s most beloved waterfront holiday tradition — a 60+ year all-volunteer Huntington Harbour Boat Parade across two December evenings, followed by the narrated Cruise of Lights boat tours through the canals’ decorated displays.

 The Huntington Harbour Boat Parade is Orange County’s most beloved waterfront holiday tradition — a 60-year-plus, all-volunteer parade of decorated boats through the harbour’s channels across two December evenings.
-The parade starts at 5:15 PM sharp on both Saturday and Sunday, runs about two and a half hours, and can be viewed for free from the many beach areas, Seabridge Park, or the Huntington Harbour Bridges.
+The parade starts in the early evening on both Saturday and Sunday, runs about two and a half hours, and can be viewed for free from the many beach areas, Seabridge Park, or the Huntington Harbour Bridges.

 A week or so after the parade weekend, the Cruise of Lights turns the channels into a ticketed experience: 50-minute narrated boat tours that loop the harbour’s canals lined with thousands of dazzling lights and holiday displays.
 Cruise tickets sell out yearly; the tour runs multiple departures per evening across a week-long window.